 And for all of these reasons, the etiquette of our lives together has perhaps never been more important to the well-being of our common lives here at Augsburg.
-Professor Carter suggests a few rules - "Our duty to be civil toward others does not depend on whether we like them or not"; "Civility requires that we sacrifice for strangers, not just for people we know"; "We must come into the presence of our fellow human beings with a sense of awe and gratitude"; "Civility requires that we listen to others with knowledge of the possibility that they are right and we are wrong"; and "Civility allows criticism of others, and sometimes even requires it, but the criticism should always be civil."
-All important markers of our lives together.
-Perhaps I could suggest an even more personal and simple rule - let us be generous and gentle with each other, perhaps with a portion of forgiveness and grace, not so that freedoms are abridged or opinions squashed - college is not meant to be a safe place for your minds, you will encounter provocative, even troubling ideas here - but so that we might pursue our teaching and learning in ways that advance our mission and our democracy.
+Perhaps I could suggest a simple rule for our lives together - let us be generous and gentle with each other, perhaps with a portion of forgiveness and grace, not so that freedoms are abridged or opinions squashed - college is not meant to be a safe place for your minds, you will encounter provocative, even troubling ideas here - but so that we might pursue our teaching and learning in ways that advance our mission and our democracy.
 Gentle and generous, the etiquette of democracy - a claim upon all of us in this place we now call Augsburg University.